georgiee/coding-for-kids/slides.md

 ## like **_Dash, Dot & mbot_**

 ---
-^ Play the human robot and some zombie games
+^ And finally let the kids play the human robot game

+^ followed by some zombie mazes

-^ to prepare the kids for coding in scratch
+^ to prepare them for coding in Scratch

 ^ where they can unleash their creativity